dsaikiran01/Meme-Generator/README.md

 ## 📸 How to Use

-1. **Browse and Upload an Image** 🖼️: Click the **"Choose an Image"** button to select a photo from your device and watch it appear on the canvas.
+1. **Choose an Image** 🖼️:
+   - Click the **"Choose an Image"** button to select a photo from your device or **"Drag and Drop"** directly into image canvas.

-2. **Start Camera** 📷: Hit the **"Start Camera"** button to activate your camera.
-The button will change to **"Take Picture"** once the camera is ready.
-Now take a picture and see it appear on the canvas.
+   - Alternatively, click the **"Start Camera"** button to activate your camera, then click **"Take Picture"** to capture a photo.

-3. **Add Text** 📝: Add your top and bottom text in the input fields.
-The meme text will automatically appear on your image.
+2. **Add Text** 📝:
+   - Enter your desired top and bottom text in the input fields.
+The text will automatically appear on your image.

+3. **Customize Text** 🎨:
+   - Use the **"Font Family"** dropdown to select your preferred font.
+   - Use the **"Font Color"** input to choose a color for your text.

+4. **Resize Canvas** 📐:
+   - Adjust the canvas size using the provided controls to fit your meme perfectly.

-4. **Generate Meme** 🤩: The meme is generated instantly after adding the text.
+5. **Generate Meme** 🤩:
+   - Your meme is generated instantly as you make changes.
 No extra clicks needed!

-5. **Download Your Meme** 💾: Once you're happy with your meme, just click **"Download Meme"** to save it to your device.
+6. **Download Your Meme** 💾:
+   - Once you're happy with your meme, click the **"Download Meme"** button to save it to your device.

 ## 🔧 Technologies Used

-- **HTML5** 🌐: The building blocks of the web!
+- **HTML5** 🌐: The building blocks of the web.
-- **CSS3** 🎨: Styling to make it look pretty.
+- **CSS3** 🎨: Styling to make it look appealing.
 - **JavaScript** 🖥️: Logic for all the meme-making fun.
-- **Canvas API** 🎨: For rendering images and text on the canvas like a pro!
+- **Canvas API** 🖌️: For rendering images and text on the canvas.

 ## 📂 Project Structure